climateconnect/climateconnect/README.md

 4. Run `python manage.py makemigrations` to run django migrations.
 Note: This command is used for when you first start or whenever you are adding or updating database models.
 5. Run server using `python manage.py runserver`.
+6. If you want to run tests suite use this command: `python manage.py test`.
+If you want to run a specific test file or test class run this command:
+    `python manage.py test <file_path> or <file_path + class_name>`

 ### Frontend